 - 1/4 teaspoon black pepper

-Roast the poblano peppers, either under a broiler or over an open flame, until skin blisters on all sides.
-Let them “sweat” in a plastic bag for about 15 minutes, then peel them, remove seeds and stems, and cut flesh into ½-inch strips.
-(For more detailed instructions on how to do this, see How to Roast Chiles.)
+Roast the peppers, either under a broiler on high or over an open flame, until the skin blisters on all sides, about 10 to 15 minutes.
+Let them “sweat” in a plastic bag for another 15 minutes, then peel them, remove the seeds and stems, and cut the flesh into 1/2-inch strips.

-Heat a large, heavy pan (cast iron, if you have it) over medium heat and drizzle in the oil.
-When the oil is hot, begin to cook the onions.
-When the onions are translucent and just begin to brown on the edges, turn the heat down to low.
+Heat a large, heavy pan (cast iron, preferably) over medium-high heat and drizzle in the oil.
+When the oil begins to shimmer, add the onions.
+Cook, stirring occasionally, until the onions turn translucent and begin to brown on the edges, or for approximately 10 minutes.
+Reduce the heat to low.

-Add the poblano strips to the onions.
-Add the cream, salt, and pepper and cook over low heat for two or three minutes until the cream is heated through.
+Add the peppers to the onions.
+Stir in the cream, salt, and pepper and cook everything over low heat for three to five minutes or until the cream heats through.

-Place a spoonful of rajas into a hot corn tortilla.
-Eat as a taco.
+Wrap a spoonful of rajas in a hot corn tortilla to eat as a taco.

-Spread some on a fried or baked corn tortilla for an instant (and delicious) tostada.
+Spread rajas on a fried or baked corn tortilla for an instant (and delicious) tostada.

-Serve these as a side dish to grilled steak, chicken, or pork chops.
+Serve rajas as a side dish to grilled steak, chicken, or pork chops.

-Chop up some leftover rajas to mix into your scrambled eggs or macaroni and cheese.
+Chop up some leftover rajas to mix into scrambled eggs or macaroni and cheese.

 Variations on Rajas de Chile Poblano

-Add some cooked corn kernels to the mix, whether fresh, canned, or frozen.
+Add cooked corn kernels to the mix, either fresh, canned, or frozen.

-Make your rajas heartier with the addition of cooked chicken, either shredded or in cubes.
+Make heartier rajas with the addition of cooked chicken, either shredded or cubed.

-Cook and cube some potatoes to add to your rajas.
-(You will definitely want to use more cream to the mix if you do this, as the potatoes will “absorb” a certain amount of the cream.)
+Cook and cube some potatoes to add to the rajas.
+(Plan to use more cream, as potatoes absorb quite a bit.)

-Add some crumbled white cheese (such as queso fresco) to the mix.
-Stir cheese into the rajas once they are cooked, or sprinkle a little onto each individual serving.
+Add some crumbled white cheese (such as queso fresco).
+Stir the cheese into the rajas when they finish cooking, or sprinkle some on individual servings.

 Edited by Robin Grose